Infanatoca17/business-intelligence-hub/README.md

 ## Dependencies and licensing

 Exact dependency versions are recorded in `package-lock.json`.
 Public geographic data and third-party software notices are in [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).
-No open-source license has been selected for the newly authored application; choose one before inviting reuse if desired.